$150 refunds issued to eligible customers following ICBC’s switch to ‘enhanced care’ - Aldergrove Star

 Customers eligible for the enhanced care refund can use ICBC’s online estimator to see how much they are expected to receive.

-Refunds are expected to reach an estimated 3.95-million customers by the end of July.
+Refunds are expected to reach 3.95-million customers by the end of July.

 sarah.grochowski@bpdigital.ca